jbante/FM-VirtualValueList/README.md

 # Virtual Value List

-Virtual Value List lets developers build value lists based on the contents of global variables.
+Virtual Value List helps developers build transient value lists based on the contents of global variables.
 By basing value lists on global variables, developers can be spared most of the schema overhead associated with other techniques for value lists with programmatically specified values.

 ## Attributions